European Cooperation in Science and Technology: Objectives

-The COST governing board, the Committee of Senior Officials, approved the mission that will drive COST throughout the end of Horizon Europe:“COST provides networking opportunities for researchers and innovators in order to strengthen Europe’s capacity to address scientific, technological and societal challenges.”The organisation is currently engaging about 45,000 researchers and innovators.
+The COST governing board, the Committee of Senior Officials, approved the mission that will drive COST throughout the end of Horizon Europe:“COST provides networking opportunities for researchers and innovators in order to strengthen Europe’s capacity to address scientific, technological and societal challenges.”The organisation engages about 45,000 researchers and innovators.
 In all, nearly half a million researchers have participated in COST over the years.

 Members

 The 41 COST Members are: Albania, Armenia, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Moldova, Montenegro, The Netherlands, The Republic of North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, Ukraine.

 These countries govern COST via their representatives in the COST Committee of Senior Officials (CSO) – the General Assembly of the COST Association.

 Israel is a Cooperating Member and South Africa a Partner Member.

-COST Near Neighbour Countries include Algeria, Azerbaijan, Belarus, Egypt, The Faroe Islands, Jordan, Kosovo*, Lebanon, Libya, Morocco, Palestine**, Russia***, Syria, and Tunisia.
+COST Near Neighbour Countries include Algeria, Azerbaijan, Belarus, Egypt, the Faroe Islands, Jordan, Kosovo, Lebanon, Libya, Morocco, Palestine, Russia, Syria, and Tunisia.
 Once their participation is approved, researchers from Near Neighbour Countries’ institutions are eligible to participate in the COST Action on the same basis as the COST Members that have signed the Memorandum of Understanding (MoU) – with the exception of the right to vote in the Management Committees or Working Groups of the Action.

 International Partner Countries are non-COST Members who are not a Near-Neighbour Country i.e. any country (worldwide) that is not included in the previous lists.
-Once their participation is approved, researchers from International Partner Countries can participate at the Management Committee meetings as Observers, with no voting rights.
+Once their participation is approved, researchers from International Partner Countries can participate in the Management Committee meetings as Observers, with no voting rights.
 Researchers connected to institutions from International Partner Countries whose participation in a COST Action has been approved are not eligible for reimbursement.
 Currently, South Africa is a COST Partner Country.